The #1 Misconception About Tinnitus

 What about severe tinnitus?

-In around 5% of the population, tinnitus becomes something else.
+In around 2-5% of the population, tinnitus becomes something else.
 It becomes loud, annoying, and intrusive.
 Functional domains like relaxation, concentration, and sleep become affected.
 Relationships and job performance suffer.
 Depression, anxiety, and despair can set in.
 So what’s going on?

 Your Brain Becomes Hardwired for Tinnitus

-In clinically significant tinnitus, the ringing becomes coupled with other areas of the brain.
+The second problem is that when tinnitus becomes loud, it begins to couple with other areas of the brain.
 The brain undergoes a rewiring process (called neuroplasticity) where the tinnitus signal gets wired to the attention network and the fear center of the brain.

 The #1 Misconception in Tinnitus Treatment